Speaking of Angels and Saints: The Story of Joan of Arc

 Joan of Arc is interrogated by The Cardinal of Winchester in her prison.
 (1824) By Paul Delaroche. ( Public Domain )

 Over time, the perception of Joan of Arc changed.
 In 1450, Charles VII went to Rouen and demanded an investigation into Joan's execution.
-Later, Pope Calixtus III annulled Cauchon's 1431 verdict declaring Joan a heretic, and on May 16, 1920, Pope Benedict XV made Joan of Arc a saint.
-In June of that year, the French Parliament declared a national holiday in Joan's honour.
+Later, Pope Calixtus III annulled Cauchon's 1431 verdict declaring Joan a heretic , and on May 16, 1920, Pope Benedict XV made Joan of Arc a saint.
+In June of that year, the French Parliament also declared a national holiday in Joan's honor.
+Over the years, numerous works of art have been inspired by the now-legendary Joan of Arc.

 Jeanne d'Arc .
 (1901) By François Chifflart. ( Public Domain )

-Featured image: Detail of ‘The Maid of Orléans’ (1886) by Jan Matejko.
-Photo source: Public Domain
+Top Image: Detail of ‘The Maid of Orléans’ (1886) by Jan Matejko.
+Source: Public Domain

 Cohen, J., 2013.
 7 Surprising Facts About Joan of Arc.
 [Online]